-Overall, assessment was very complimentary with a rating of 4.9/5.0 from the on-campus students (response ratio 77%) and a rating of 5.0/5.0 from the on-line students (response ration 75%).
-Recommendations by the students regarding ways to further improve the course are being analyzed and will be implemented in August 2015 during the preparation of the second offering of the course in Fall 2015.
+The course includes guest speakers from the industry.
+Course evaluations in Fall 2014 were very complimentary with an instructor overall rating of 4.9/5.0 from the on-campus students (response ratio 77%) and a rating of 5.0/5.0 from the on-line students (response ration 75%).
+Recommendations by the students are currently implemented in Fall 2015.